Risperidone: 7 things you should know

 - An increase in prolactin levels (risk is higher than with most other antipsychotics), leading to side effects such as impaired fertility, an absence of menstruation, unwanted lactation, breast enlargement in men, impotence, and decreased bone density.
 May not be suitable for people with a history of prolactin-dependent breast cancer.

 - Potentially irreversible tardive dyskinesia, even with low dosages that have only been taken for a short period of time.
 Symptoms include facial grimacing, repetitive chewing, and tongue thrusting.

 - May interact with some medicines.
 Dosage may need increasing when used with enzyme inducers such as carbamazepine or phenytoin; dosage may need reducing when used with enzyme inhibitors such as fluoxetine or paroxetine.
 See the prescribing information for risperidone for the full list of interactions.

-- Should not be used for the treatment of dementia-related psychosis in elderly people as it has been associated with a higher risk of death.
+- Should not be used for the treatment of dementia-related psychosis in elderly people because risperidone has been associated with a higher risk of death.